LumenResearch/heatmappy/README.md

 # Requirements

+- Python 3.9–3.13
 - matplotlib
 - moviepy
 - numpy
 - Pillow
-- PySide (optional: up to ~20% faster than Pillow alone)
+- PySide6 or PySide2 (optional: up to ~20% faster than Pillow alone when using the 'PySide' grey heatmapper)

 # Examples